How to Save Specific Pages from Annotated Documents in Java

 What’s happening here:

-- We’re using a try-with-resources block (that
+- We use a try‑with‑resources java block (

 Advanced File Path Configuration